k3v53/What-The-Nix/index.md

 - [[Investigations]]: The place where I save random data that I've found scattered all around the web

 Because of the nature of nixos, I will try to add all of the sources from where I got the data for the specific topic at the end.
+I also wanted to clarify that I only have something like 2 weeks with nix?
+So expect some very noobmaster conclusions on advanced topics but, obviously, I will be happy to receive some contributions and opinions about the wiki!!